 Constraints on power supply

 In the DRC, regulated domestic power use tariffs are much lower than industrial rates.
-However, up to now SNEL has a severely limited the power supply to Goma.
+However, up to now, SNEL has severely limited the power supply to Goma.
 The 2MW grid supply serves a city of almost 2 million people.
-But this is less usage than most city blocks typically in developed countries.
+But this is less power usage than most city blocks typically use in developed countries.
 Supply was rationed by the utility.
 Domestic users had no supply despite paying fees for a connection.
 To comment on pricing is therefore a moot issue.
-That is, until SNEL restores supply to more users.
+That is until SNEL restores supply to more users.